The bankruptcy system in the UK is a wild west - meaning rich picking for the vultures circling at-risk firms.

 The insolvency industry is unfit for purpose and needs to be reformed and restructured.
 At the very minimum, there needs to be robust independent regulation, an ombudsman to investigate complaints, and an end to practices that enable directors to dump pension scheme and other liabilities without scrutiny.

 Prem Sikka is Professor of Accounting at University of Sheffield, Emeritus Professor of Accounting at University of Essex, and a Contributing Editor to Left Foot Forward.
-He tweets here.Sign up to Left Foot Forward's weekday email for the latest progressive news and comment - and support campaigning journalism by making a donation today.
+He tweets here.Sign up to Left Foot Forward's weekday email for the latest progressive news and comment - and support campaigning journalism by becoming a Left Foot Forward Supporter today.